gregtatum/sandbox/README.md

 		}
 	}

-So for example the `poem` object will have `poem.sphere` as a property.
+So in this example the `poem` object will have `poem.sphere` as a property.
 For some pseudocode explaining what that looks like in practice is something like this:

 	poem.sphere = new Spheres( poem, properties );